-Exhibits can be removed on:
+Exhibits can be collected on:

-Saturday, 29 April between 6.00 p.m. and 7.00 p.m.
-Sunday, 30 April between 9.00 a.m. and 12.00 noon Monday, 1 May between 9.00 a.m. and 12.00 noon
+Saturday, 20 April between 6:00 p.m. and 7:00 p.m.
+Sunday, 21 April between 9:00 a.m. and 12:00 noon Monday, 22 April between 9:00 a.m. and 12:00 noon

-Exhibits not removed by noon on Monday, I May will be considered to have been abandoned.
-Exhibitors must present their identification cards to the Divisional Officer before removing exhibits.
+Exhibits not removed by noon on Monday, 22 April will be considered to have been abandoned.
+Exhibitors must present their identification cards to the Divisional Officer before collecting exhibits.
 Those wishing to obtain placement rosettes may collect from the Divisional Officer in the building or the Exhibition Office, on the Sunday or Monday following the Exhibition, by presenting exhibit tags with prize seals.
 Rosettes will not be available after this time.